slanning/perl-ogre-al/examples/README.txt

   a car going in a circle (the doppler effect doesn't seem to work for me though, not sure if it's just my drivers or what)
   Note: this requires Ogre::BetaGUI.

+- multichannel.pl : port of the MultiChannel demo in the OgreAL distribution, just plays an .ogg file from left and right speakers